IBM/optimize-procurement-and-inventory-with-ai/tutorials/decision-optimization-tutorial/intro-scenario/README.md

 <img width="1664" alt="Screen Shot 2020-10-07 at 12 05 34 PM copy" src="https://media.github.ibm.com/user/79254/files/1c6db300-0896-11eb-9b7c-7ec14b6b9bb1">

+* In conclusion, CPLEX allocated 100 units to the lowest cost plants for creating hand sanitizer, and 120 for masks.
+We met demand, at the lowest cost possible.

 ### 11. Conclusion
 <b>Congratulations!</b> You've just finished running your first decision optimization experiment.
 You know understand
 how to setup a decision optimization problem, import data, set objectives and constraints, and then run the model.